rusyasoft/rusyasoft.github.io/_posts/2019-01-14-spring-security-session-redis-json.md

 ## MixIn solution

 If we are developing the whole project by ourselves and all classes are created and modifiable by us then above solution (Declaring @JsonSerializable annotation) should be enough.
 But what if we have to use third party classes in our project ?
 MixIn solution comes to our rescue.
+Here what *Effective Java* book says about mixin: *a mixin is a type that a class can implement in addition to its "primary type", to declare that it provides some optional behavior.
+They are called mixin because it allows the optional functionality to be "mixed in" to the type's primary functionality.*

 ### Quick example: